ECMWFCode4Earth/challenges_2023/README.md

 The selected Code for Earth 2023 project teams will be announced on 27 Apr 2023.

 ### 3. Coding period: 2 May  - 31 Aug 2023
 The 4-month long coding period will start on 2 May 2023 and will last until 31 August 2023.
-During this time, the selected teams will team up with experienced ECMWF mentors and experts in weather, climate and atmosphere. <br> Follow the progress of the projects here on Github.
+During this time, the selected teams will team up with experienced ECMWF mentors and experts in earth science, computer science or Digital Twins.

 ### 4. Final Code for Earth day: September 2023
 The Code for Earth day is a celebratory closure of the programme.
 Each Code for Earth team will be invited to present their project results.